eaprelsky/infodynamics/book/16_the_information_universe.md

 Quantum mechanics suggests that measurement by conscious observers may play a fundamental role in determining physical reality.
 If consciousness is electrical information processing, then the electrical activity of conscious systems may literally participate in creating the physical reality they observe.

 **The Participatory Universe:**
 Wheeler's concept of a "participatory universe" suggests that observers don't just discover reality—they participate in creating it through their observations.
-Information physics provides a potential mechanism: conscious electrical systems processing information about reality thereby participate in determining what reality becomes.
+Information dynamics provides a potential mechanism: conscious electrical systems processing information about reality thereby participate in determining what reality becomes.

 ### The Anthropic Landscape